 If you forget anything, the nearest Target is at 3699 E. Broadway Blvd., but the Target at 4040 N. Oracle Rd. is a little less crowded during dorm move-in.

-More than 50% of incoming first-year students elected to be assigned a roommate – meaning, they didn’t decide to live with a friend or acquaintance.
-That means a whole bunch of the class of 2028 is going to be living with someone they don’t know.
+In the past few years, more than 50% of incoming first-year students elected to be assigned a roommate – meaning, they didn’t decide to live with a friend or acquaintance.
+That means a whole bunch of the first year class is going to be living with someone they don’t know.

 Sharing space with someone else is one of those essential college experiences that you’ll reflect on for years after you graduate.
 There are a few things you and your roommate can do in the first few weeks of school to make sure those memories are happy ones.